 Checking your emails, in a nutshell, forces you to spread your energy and brainpower to thinly.
 This also means that when you are actually at work the quality of what you can offer, and the level of productivity you can reach for the day, is not at as high a level as if you had taken a little time for self-care in advance.

-If you ban yourself from emails on the commute, you will see your stress decrease, and your workplace productivity increase.
+If you ban yourself from emails on the commute, you will see your stress decrease, and your workplace productivity increases.
 That is a fact!

 The key is to relax.
 It is as simple as that.
 The study shows that the majority of us neither take the time to ready ourselves for work nor allow ourselves time to decompress after 8 hours of graft.
 The commute, if you use public transport, is stressful enough already.